Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

 As we advance, the terrain begins to change slightly: small hills appear with a dirt road bordering them, although the height gain is still progressive.

-The final stretch of the day takes us along a narrower path, surrounded by gentle hills and bordering a small stream, ideal for refilling water, which gives a very picturesque touch to the end of the day.
+The final stretch of the day takes us along a narrower path, surrounded by gentle hills and bordering a small stream, ideal for refilling water bottles (see location).

 Lago Tulpar camino al Lenin Peak